JetBlue finally refreshing their old A320s: the good news and the bad news.

 - Speaking of Basic Economy, I wonder how long until their board pressures them to offer it.
+UPDATE: As of Sept 2018, they've announced that Basic Economy is going to happen.
 They finally caved a few years ago and started charging for checked bags because their board didn't want them "leaving money on the table".

 - The tighter seats will likely push more people to upgrade to Even More Space.
 I'm 6'1 and 34" is the minimum pitch for me to feel not cramped.
 Currently, so few people upgrade to EMS that I find the biggest bonus is that I often have no one sitting next to me.